mlexchange/mlex_user_portal/README.md

 2. `vim user_api.py`
 3. Go to line 15 and replace `url` and `auth` information with personal neo4j server information.
 Save and exit.
 4. To populate your neo4j server with a sample database:
-    i. `vim user.py`
+	- `vim user.py`
-    ii.
-Go to line 716 and replace `url` and `auth` information with neo4j server information.
-Save and exit. iii. `python user.py` will populate the server with a sample database.
+	- Go to line 716 and replace `url` and `auth` information with neo4j server information.
+Save and exit.
+    - `python user.py` will populate the server with a sample database.
 5. Return to main directory.
 6. `docker-compose up --build`
 7. In Docker Desktop: navigate to front-end using the 'open in browser' (far left) option of the 'user-portal' container in 'mlex_user_portal'.